Overview

 As with traditional dissertations, the article-style dissertation must be the student's original idea and work.
 The articles included in the dissertation must be in a publishable quality around a cohesive theme.
 To demonstrate the student’s in-depth understanding of the unifying framework for the articles, an introductory chapter or section should be included to review the relevant literature and to describe these articles, show how they are related, and explain their significances.
 The article-style dissertation should also include a conclusions chapter/section that highlights the importance of the studies, integrates the major findings, and discusses the implications for the overall topic.

-4) Dissertation Defense
+4) Dissertation Defense and Final Manuscript Acceptance

-A successful pass in defense is met by the majority vote of the dissertation committee to approve the written dissertation and defense.
-The defense result must be reported through the Committee Acceptance Form (CAF) signed by all committee members, department chairperson, and graduate dean.
-The CAF must be submitted through the UA DocuSign system in myBama to the Office of the Graduate School.
+A successful pass in defense is met by the majority vote of the dissertation committee.
+The defense result must be reported to the Graduate School and signed by all committee members, department chairperson, and graduate dean.

 Time Limits for Degree Completion Requirements